RMDLO/trackdlo/README.md

 Once all parameters in `trackdlo.launch` are set to proper values, you can run TrackDLO with the following steps:
 1. Launch your RGB-D camera node
 2. Launch the rviz window for visualizing results: `roslaunch trackdlo visualize_output.launch`
-3. Launcch the TrackDLO node: `roslaunch trackdlo trackdlo.launch`
+3. Launch the TrackDLO node: `roslaunch trackdlo trackdlo.launch`

 The TrackDLO node outputs the following:
 * `/trackdlo/results_marker`: the tracking results in MarkerArray format, with nodes visualized with spheres and edges visualized with cylinders